jquery/learn.jquery.com/page/using-jquery-core/avoid-conflicts-other-libraries.md

 </script>
 ```

-You can continue to use the standard $ by wrapping your code in a
-self-executing anonymous function; this is a standard pattern for plugin
-authoring, where the author cannot know whether another library will have taken
-over the `$`.
+You can continue to use the standard `$` by wrapping your code in a self-executing anonymous function.
+This is a standard pattern for plugin authoring, where the author cannot know whether another library will have taken over the `$`.
+See the [Plugins](/plugins) section for more information about writing plugins.

 ```
 <!-- Using the $ inside an immediately-invoked function expression -->